forestgrape/coronavirus/4_immunological/concepts_of_immunology.md

 2. _Thymus:_ The genes encoding the T cell receptor (TCR) undergo somatic recombination => the TCRs differ from T cell to T cell.
 In the thymus it is checked if the cells have the right binding capabilities: The TCR should bind the MHC 1 receptors neither to weak nor to strong.
 Don't attack self substances.
    * Fail (wrong MHC binding strength or self substances attacked) => trigger cell death (if goes wrong, an autoimmune disease can result)
    * Succeed (right MHC binding strength If the cell does *not* bind self) => send the cell to the lymph nodes.
-3. _Lymph Nodes:_ In the lymph nodes the cells are exposed to foreign substances.
-If a cell binds to unknown and harmful substances the cell is useful.
-If the cells is useful often replication is triggered.
+3. _Lymph Nodes:_ In the lymph nodes T cells are presented antigens by antigen presenting cells (APCs).
+If a T cells recognizes an antigen which is classified as dangerous, the T cell transforms from the naive to a mature state [to check and cite].